Makesh-Srinivasan/ISP_A3/assessments/projects/longhorn/self-assessment.md

 * Longhorn’s commitment to security can be observed in their adherence to these practices, such as using automated testing, code review, and maintaining a public version control repository.

 Case Studies
 * Case studies detailing real-world usage of Longhorn can provide valuable insights into its effectiveness and reliability.
-While specific case studies are not listed here, they would typically cover scenarios such as disaster recovery, handling high-volume traffic, and data migration in multi-cluster Kubernetes environments.
+* Companies from different fields such as technology, finance, business services, or more that utilize the Kubernetes cluster tend to use it for secure, provision, and backup storage and more.
+* Further information can be found here: [Companies using Longhorn](https://discovery.hgdata.com/product/rancher-longhorn).

 Related Projects / Vendors
 * Longhorn is often compared to other CNCF projects or cloud-native storage solutions such as Rook, OpenEBS, and Portworx.
+* Especially Rook is often the most compared with Longhorn since both are Kubernetes-native.
+Rook is an open-source cloud-native storage utility for Kubernetes that aims to automate some of the tasks of a storage administrator, such as programmatic storage, migration, disaster recovery, monitoring, and resource management.
+Longhorn is valued to be easier to work on from scratch, but Rook is preferred when dealing with larger clusters in PRD.
-Prospective users are interested in differences in performance, scalability, ease of use, and specific features like snapshotting and backup/restore capabilities.
+* Prospective users are interested in differences in performance, scalability, ease of use, and specific features like snapshotting and backup/restore capabilities.